jerrymarino/xcbuildkit/README.md

 ![build service replacement](Docs/xcbuildkit_replacement.png?raw=true "Build service replacement")

-It's desirable in many usecases to replace Xcode's default build system.
-This approach allows Xcode to run external build systems run transparently.
+It may be desirable to replace Xcode's default build system with an external one.
+This approach allows Xcode to run external build systems run transparently to the user.
 Additionally, it removes the need to have ad-hoc integration via runscripts, which require stubbing out Xcode's toolchain with mock tools.